 The bass guitar is an important instrument, often serving a rhythmic and melodic role while offering low-end musical content to the mix.
-Bass guitar often benefits from EQ in the mix to make it sit perfectly.
+The bass guitar often benefits from EQ in the mix to make it sit perfectly.
 When it comes to EQing bass guitar, there are no simple step-by-step instructions; every mix is unique.
 However, there are certain considerations we should take into account when EQing the bass, which is what this article is all about.

 Before we go any further, I should state that there are no hard rules with EQ or any other mixing process.
 The tips mentioned in this article are simply suggestions and techniques worth considering when EQing bass guitar.
 There are no procedures that work 100% of the time, and every mix is unique in its own needs.